Donate

 Teaching safety

-HALO also works with Gazan staff and partner organisations to develop risk education materials in the streets that have been the scenes of battles and airstrikes.
+HALO also works with local staff and partner organisations to develop safety training materials.
+We help to keep people safe on streets that have been the scenes of battles and airstrikes.

 Ollie Thomson, HALO Operations Manager

-School holidays brings returns and risks in Syria
+School holidays bring returns and risks in Syria

 Read more